minsookang0908/Densenet/README.md

 ## Performance

 I trained DenseNet-40 and DenseNet-BC-100 variants on the CIFAR-10 dataset but was not able to reproduce the author's results.
-I don't know if this stems from an error in the implementation, an unlucky seed...
+I don't know if this stems from an error in the implementation or an unlucky seed...
+Training the 2 models in parallel took 2 days to complete on a p2.xlarge AWS instance with 1 GPU.
+If I get the time, I'll create clean, minimal instructions for setting up a similar instance for free.

 | Model           | Test Error |
 |-----------------|------------|